 To conclude your private showing, you will have a rare opportunity to see the Papal Treasures.
 These include carefully preserved clothing, richly adorned vestments, precious jewels, hundreds of priceless gifts presented over the centuries by kings and queens and heads of state, and incomparable objects of art created for the Renaissance Popes by Bernini and Cellini.

 Please note: Guests are required to wear suitable attire covering the knees and shoulders for the visit inside the Basilica or the Vatican Museum.
 No shorts, sleeveless tops or other revealing clothing will be permitted.
 This tour cannot operate on Sundays or Catholic holidays.
 Lunch is on your own.
 There is 1 mile of walking from the parking area to the Basilica and approximately 50 steps to negotiate.
-This tour involves approximately 4 hours of extensive walking on cobblestones and uneven surfaces throughout the whole tour, therefore this tour is not recommended to wheelchair guests and guests with mobility concerns.
+This tour involves approximately 4 hours of extensive walking on cobblestones and uneven surfaces throughout the whole tour, therefore this tour is not recommended to wheelchair guests or those with mobility concerns.
 The Niccolina Chapel on occasion may be closed for Vatican functions.
 On those dates it will be substituted with a visit to the private Room of Tears.